aerogear/graphback/docs/intro/usecases.md

 ## How can I start using Graphback

-Graphback can be used in many different flavours depending on your use cases:
+Graphback can be used in many different ways, depending on your use case:

-1. Using Graphback with Node.js GraphQL boilerplates by utilizing `graphql init`
+1. Use Graphback with Node.js GraphQL boilerplates by using graphql `graphback init`
-2. Adding Graphback to your existing project using `graphback config`
+2. Add Graphback to your existing project using `graphback config`
-3. Initializing Graphback in your code without code generation
+3. Initialize Graphback in your code without code generation